Disclaimer

 Calculators are estimates, not prescriptions

 A calculator that returns "plant tomatoes the week of May 15" is returning an estimate built on averaged regional data.
-Your specific microclimate — a south-facing wall, a cold pocket, a container on a hot roof, a raised bed with atypical soil — can shift the correct date by one to three weeks in either direction.
+Your specific microclimate.
+A south-facing wall, a cold pocket, a container on a hot roof, a raised bed with atypical soil.
+Can shift the correct date by one to three weeks in either direction.
 Treat every output as a starting point, not a prescription, and adjust based on what you observe in your own garden over multiple seasons.

 Not professional advice

 PlantingCalc publishes general information about home gardening.
 Nothing on the site is horticultural, agricultural, medical, nutritional, or pesticide/chemical-application advice.
 We are not agronomists or extension agents, and reading this site does not create a professional relationship of any kind.
-For individualized advice — especially about chemical applications, soil remediation, or any plant that will be consumed — speak to a qualified licensed professional.
+For individualized advice.
+Especially about chemical applications, soil remediation, or any plant that will be consumed.
+Speak to a qualified licensed professional.

 Plant identification and foraging